 - (a) Electronic Filing and Signing. - (1) By a Represented Entity.
-An entity represented by an attorney must file, sign, and verify documents by electronic means in accordance with the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
+An entity represented by an attorney must file documents by electronic means in accordance with the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
 However, non-electronic filing may be allowed for good cause, or as otherwise provided for by these rules; - (2) By an Unrepresented Individual.
 An individual not represented by an attorney: - (A) may file electronically only if allowed by court order or through compliance with the conditions authorizing same as set forth in the Administrative Procedures adopted by this District; and - (B) may be required to file electronically only by court order or as otherwise provided for in the Administrative Procedures adopted by this District. - (3) Signing.
-An authorized filing through a personal electronic filing account, together with the person's name on the signature block, constitutes the person's signature for purposes of F.R.B.P.
-9011;